Contact a lawyer now

 Conclusion

 It is important to note that the laws governing marriage annulment may vary slightly between provinces, so it is advisable to seek legal advice specific to your jurisdiction.
 Understanding the grounds for annulment and the process involved can help individuals make informed decisions when facing circumstances that may warrant an annulment.
-For specific legal guidance, it is recommended to consult with a qualified family lawyer who can provide personalized advice based on your unique situation.

 How do I apply for a marriage annulment in Canada?